olivyuu/Exam-Sim/README.md

 A **local macOS** practice-test app.
 You supply your own question PDFs and matching answer/explanation PDFs.
 Parsing, timing, review, and notes stay on this computer.
 Nothing is uploaded to a server.

 This project is **not affiliated with, endorsed by, or a reproduction of** the NBME, USMLE, or any other exam board.
-Do not commit or share copyrighted exam forms, answer keys, or official lab-value sheets.

-The GitHub repository is **private**.
-A link is not enough: GitHub will show 404 until the owner **invites you as a collaborator** (Settings → Collaborators).

 ---